 An insurance company determines who is at-fault in an accident by using what’s called the Fault Determination Rules that are set out by the Province in the Insurance Act.
 These rules outline who is considered to be at-fault in almost every possible scenario.

 Fault is very important from an insurance standpoint because it can impact your claim and your future rates.
+That’s how car insurance works in Ontario.
 For instance, if your insurance company deems you to be at fault for an accident, then you’ll likely have to pay the collision deductible.
 Rates may go up in proportion to the level of fault, especially if this isn’t your first at-fault accident.

-If it is determined that you are not at-fault, your base insurance rates will not increase.
+If it is determined that you are not at-fault, then your base insurance rates will not increase (you might lose a “claims-free discount” if your insurer offered it, though).
 However, no matter who’s deemed at-fault, all insured parties are still eligible for compensation from their insurers.

 The bottom line for no-fault and at-fault insurance increases